Shiva: Rudra

 Shiva as we know him today shares many features with the Vedic god Rudra, and both Shiva and Rudra are viewed as the same personality in Hindu scriptures.
 The two names are used synonymously.
 Rudra, a Rigvedic deity with fearsome powers, was the god of the roaring storm.
 He is usually portrayed in accordance with the element he represents as a fierce, destructive deity.
 In RV 2.33, he is described as the "Father of the Rudras", a group of storm gods.

 Flood notes that Rudra is an ambiguous god, peripheral in the Vedic pantheon, possibly indicating non-Vedic origins.
 Nevertheless, both Rudra and Shiva are akin to Wodan, the Germanic God of rage ("wütte") and the wild hunt.

 According to Sadasivan, during the development of the Hindu synthesis attributes of the Buddha were transferred by Brahmins to Shiva, who was also linked with Rudra.
 The Rigveda has 3 out of 1,028 hymns dedicated to Rudra, and he finds occasional mention in other hymns of the same text.
 Hymn 10.92 of the Rigveda states that deity Rudra has two natures, one wild and cruel (Rudra), another that is kind and tranquil (Shiva).

 The term Shiva also appears simply as an epithet, that means "kind, auspicious", one of the adjectives used to describe many different Vedic deities.
 While fierce ruthless natural phenomenon and storm-related Rudra is feared in the hymns of the Rigveda, the beneficial rains he brings are welcomed as Shiva aspect of him.
 This healing, nurturing, life-enabling aspect emerges in the Vedas as Rudra-Shiva, and in post-Vedic literature ultimately as Shiva who combines the destructive and constructive powers, the terrific and the gentle, as the ultimate recycler and rejuvenator of all existence.

 The Vedic texts do not mention bull or any animal as the transport vehicle (vahana) of Rudra or other deities.
 However, post-Vedic texts such as the Mahabharata and the Puranas state the Nandi bull, the Indian zebu, in particular, as the vehicle of Rudra and of Shiva, thereby unmistakably linking them as same.

 Agni

 Rudra and Agni have a close relationship.
 The identification between Agni and Rudra in the Vedic literature was an important factor in the process of Rudra's gradual transformation into Rudra-Shiva.
 The identification of Agni with Rudra is explicitly noted in the Nirukta, an important early text on etymology, which says, "Agni is also called Rudra."
 The interconnections between the two deities are complex, and according to Stella Kramrisch:

 In the Śatarudrīya, some epithets of Rudra, such as Sasipañjara ("Of golden red hue as of flame") and Tivaṣīmati ("Flaming bright"), suggest a fusing of the two deities.
-Agni is said to be a bull, and Lord Shiva possesses a bull as his vehicle, Nandi.
-The horns of Agni, who is sometimes characterized as a bull, are mentioned.
+Agni is said to be a bull, and Shiva possesses a bull as his vehicle, Nandi.
+The horns of Agni, who is sometimes characterised as a bull, are mentioned.
 In medieval sculpture, both Agni and the form of Shiva known as Bhairava have flaming hair as a special feature.